cimt-unia/BBTransformer/README.md

-# Brain Biomarker Transformer for fMRI Classification
+# BBT: Multivariate Time Series Transformer Model for fMRI Biomarker Discovery

 A minimal, modular, and interpretable foundation model for fMRI-based brain disorder classification using a multivariate time series model with rotary embeddings and grouped-query attention.